wristband-dev/go-auth/README.md

 }
 ```

-#### Key Features:
-- **🏢 Multi-Tenant Architecture**: Built-in support for multi-tenant applications with custom domains
-- **🍪 Secure Session Management**: Encrypted cookie-based session storage with automatic token refresh
-- **🚀 Easy Integration**: Simple middleware-based integration with standard `net/http`
-- **⚡ Token Management**: Automatic access token refresh and secure token storage
 ### 2) Set Up Session Storage

 This Wristband authentication SDK is unopinionated about how you store and manage your application session data after the user has authenticated.
-We typically recommend cookie-based sessions due to it being lighter-weight and not requiring a backend session store like Redis or other technologies.
+We typically recommend encrypted cookie-based sessions due to it being lighter-weight and not requiring a backend session store like Redis or other technologies.

 The SDK provides a session manager interface that you need to implement.